General History of the Evaporative Cooler

 Selecting an Evaporative Cooler

-For more information about evaporative cooler water use and tips on selecting a cooler, see the Arizona Cooperative Extension publication Evaporative Cooler Water Use, opens a new window (PDF).
+For more information about evaporative cooler water use and tips on selecting a cooler, see the Arizona Cooperative Extension publication Evaporative Cooler Water Use (PDF) or the Department of Energy’s guide to evaporative coolers.

 Cook, J. (1979).
 Cool houses for desert suburbs: optimizing heating & cooling for Arizona builders.
 Phoenix: Arizona Solar Energy Commission.